Lead nurturing is about building relationships. And relationships require more than a one-size-fits-all formula.

 1. Plan and create campaigns for each stage of the client journey

 Lead nurturing (done right) takes a lot of planning and strategy.
 And it needs to be well thought out before the campaign goes live.
 One of the first, most important things you should do is identify your target audience and define them through buyer personas.
 This is at the heart of every part of your lead nurturing strategy, as the needs and interests of your prospects vary at each stage of the client journey.
 Therefore, you want to plan and create content for each of those stages.
 For prospects in the awareness stage, you should offer educational content that provides insights into a problem they’re trying to solve through blog posts, assessments, infographics, and video.
 Those in the consideration stage want to identify possible solutions to their problem, so relevant content would include ebooks, webinars, or case studies.
 And as a prospect moves into the decision stage, give them final encouragement through free trials and product/service demos.
-As video marketing increases in power and relevance, it will be a valuable tool to incorporate into your lead nurturing campaigns at all stages of the buyer journey.
+As video marketing increases in power and relevance, it will be a valuable tool to incorporate into your lead nurturing campaigns at all stages of the buyer journey, and for even further nurturing after a prospect becomes a client.
 It’s easy to digest and can add more personalization.

 2. Create a content map and set goals